 Pamela Lorenzo, program manager for the Nurturing Families Network at the Visiting Nurse Association (VNA) of South Central Connecticut and chair of the Valley Early Childhood Regional Council (

 The federal government recommends that families spend seven percent of household income on childcare.
 In the Valley, the average cost of one regulated childcare slot, or space for one child at one center, is between 11 and 15 percent of median income and up to 40 percent of an annual budget for a low-income household.

 Valley childcare providers can meet 40 percent of the need for regulated care and education; in 2014, there were 2,968 regulated slots for 7,361 children ages 0-4.

 Both programs can help parents identify viable childcare options and facilitate the child's transition from preschool to kindergarten with meaningful collaborations with the school districts.
 Assessments are comprehensive, evaluating family dynamics and needs because a child's outcome is directly and indirectly impacted by the adults around him or her.

-The various forms of support from MIECHV build a level of trust that is expanded through twice-monthly gatherings of parents and caregivers, where speakers elevate everyone’s ability to live a better life.
-The Connecticut Food Bank’s mobile pantry and grow truck teaches new and creative ways to prepare low-cost, health meals and hygienists emphasize what preventative oral health means for young children.
+The various forms of support from MIECHV build a level of trust that is expanded through twice-monthly gatherings of parents and caregivers, where speakers elevate everyone's ability to live a better life.
+The Connecticut Food Bank's mobile pantry and grow truck teaches new and creative ways to prepare low-cost,

 Morgan says one of the benefits of these meetings is organic.
 "Parents create a network that reduces their sense of isolation.
 They may not have extended family during this time of need so connecting with other parents gives them a sense of belonging and really good things come out of that."